dwilkie96/CSN11131_Assignment/README.md

 # CSN11131_Assignment

-This repository contains all relevant information for the CSN11131 - Applied Cryptography & Trust module
+This repository contains all relevant information for the CSN11131 - Applied Cryptography & Trust module coursework "Analysis of Next Generation Cryptography"

+Files:

-AVR_Spec      Specifications of the Atmel AVR microcontroller that is used for testing lightweight ciphers
+AVR_Spec.pdf      Specifications of the Atmel AVR microcontroller that is used for testing lightweight ciphers

-MSP_Spec      Specifications of the Texas Instruments MSP microcontroller that is used for testing lightweight ciphers
+MSP_Spec.pdf      Specifications of the Texas Instruments MSP microcontroller that is used for testing lightweight ciphers

 FELICS.zip        Contains the FELICS framework that was used to evaluate the ciphers discussed in this assignment